2018-2028

 Reading glasses are now an integral part of the bundle of goods and services that the community health workers provide for their local communities, including contraception, sanitary towels and basic medicines.

 The community health workers offer vision screening free of charge and earn a commission for each pair of glasses sold.
-This incentivises them to visit more households and contributes to their livelihoods at the same time.
+This incentivises them to visit more households and contributes to their livelihood at the same time.

 Income earning potential